Close Menu

 In His sacrifice, the two great commandments meet, and the collapse caused by wickedness and abominations is reversed.
 Through Him, the covenant is made whole again.

 The phrase serves as a signpost.
-It marks a choice point.
-The record preserves it so future generations can recognize the danger well before it arrives.
+The record preserves it so future generations can recognize the danger well before it arrives if they have eyes to see and ears to hear.

 Previous ArticleA Guide to Interpreting Symbolism